 - 1/4 teaspoon ground pepper

 Simmer for one hour.
 Remove the pieces of astragalus before serving.

-Elderberry is a long time favorite natural remedy to boost immunity.
+Elderberry, a long time favorite, is one of the best natural remedies to boost immunity.
 According to the National Institute of Health, elderberry has been shown to be effective against 10 strains of influenza.
 It strengthens the immune system by increasing cytokine production.
 Elderberry is also high in vitamin C.

 Since elderberry should always be cooked, an elderberry syrup is the ideal way to prepare and take the remedy.
 It tastes delicious and is really quite easy to make.
 To learn how to make elderberry syrup, watch the video here.

 Garlic is one of the best remedies to prevent a number of both short-term and long-term illnesses.
 To prevent cold and flu, add garlic to foods often.
 You can make pesto to serve over pasta, fish or as a dip for crackers.
 Roast garlic with your potatoes.
 You can add garlic to stir fries or make warming batches of garlic filled chili.
 The possibilities are endless.

 You can also buy pickled garlic.
 For best preventative results, eat a clove a day.
 Pickled garlic is so delicious, you won’t even know you are taking your medicine.

 Here is what else you can do to stay well this cold and flu season.

 - When you are around others who are sick, take ½ dropper full of Echinacea tincture three times per day.

 - Dress warm to avoid getting chilled.
 Especially cover up the neck and chest area and definitely wear a hat when going out into the cold.